Creating an API Module Project

 The class representing each ShoppingCart |

-This command generates a new folder (ShoppingCart
+This command generates a new folder (ShoppingCart) containing:

 Java class stubs for your module classes